Music: Cheryl Cole

 - Non-Appearing Title: Messy Little Raindrops is not a song on the album, but rather, part of a lyric from the track "Raindrops".

 - Oop North: She's a Geordie.
 Some of the auditionees on The X Factor will play up to this in hopes of getting a "Yes" from her and she's also confessed to putting episodes of Geordie Shore on at night to help fall asleep or when she gets homesick.
+Fellow Geordies Ant and Dec have joked that the three of them can understand each other perfectly, it's everyone else who can't.

 - Stealth Insult: She's a master of this on The X Factor, especially when she's dealing with Simon Cowell.